Go Back

 Instructions

 • Use directly as a frosting and/or filling.
+Keep refrigerated, covered.

 Notes

-Powdered sugar: there's no substitution for it.
+Powdered sugar: Also called confectioners' sugar or icing sugar, there's no substitution for it.
 Regular sugar doesn't work.
-Also called confectioners' sugar or icing sugar.